 (2) To employ such personal and provide such benefits as necessary to carry out its functions and to retain, by contract, engineers, advisors, legal counsel, and other providers of advice, counsel and services which it deems advisable or necessary in the exercise of its purposes and powers and upon such terms as it deems appropriate.

-(3) To exercise all of the power and the authority with respect to operation and development of the Port of Wilmington granted to the City of Wilmington by statute enacted by the General Assembly including, without limitation, 22 Laws of Delaware, c.
-118, § 1, 50 Laws of Delaware, c.
-457, § 3, and 50 Laws of Delaware, c.
+(3) To exercise all of the power and the authority with respect to operation and development of the Port of Wilmington granted to the City of Wilmington by statute enacted by the General Assembly including, without limitation, 22 Del.
+Laws, c.
+118, § 1, 50 Del.
+Laws, c.
+457, § 3, and 50 Del.
+Laws, c.
 4, § 2, but shall not have the power to tax, to issue bonds or to exercise the power of eminent domain.